 A training provider may not include any false or misleading information regarding the contents, instructors, or number of classroom hours of any course approved under this rule;

-Once approved, the training provider shall use the course number in the course syllabus, in all other course materials used in connection with the course, and in all written advertising materials used in connection with the course;
+Once approved, the training provider shall use the course number in the course syllabus, in all other course materials used in connection with the course, and in all written advertising materials used in connection with the course.

-Upon completion of an initial or refresher course, the training provider shall issue a completion certificate listing the name and license number of the attendee, the name and course number, the training provider name and registration number, the date the course was offered, the instructor name, and the length of the course.

-Licensed Asbestos Training Providers must perform the following as a condition of Certification:
+Licensed Asbestos Training Providers Must Perform the Following As a Condition of Certification:

-Notify the Director, in writing, at least ten days prior to the commencement of any asbestos training course for which Licensure is required by 454 CMR 28.00, with the course title, location and anticipated start and end dates of said course.
+Notify the Director in writing at least ten days prior to the commencement of any asbestos training course for which Licensure is required by 454 CMR 28.00, with the course title, location and anticipated start and end dates of said course.

-Notify the Director, in writing, of any changes in the start and end dates, course content, training methods, facilities, etc., which would alter the course of instruction from that originally submitted for Certification. (minor changes in agenda, such as guest speakers, if otherwise qualified, and course schedule, are acceptable.)
+Notify the Director in writing of any changes in the start and end dates, course content, training methods, facilities, etc., which would alter the course of instruction from that originally submitted for Certification.
+(Minor changes in agenda, such as guest speakers, if otherwise qualified, and course schedule, are acceptable.)

 Notify the Director prior to the cancellation of any course.

 Verify the identity of each person who requests training by requiring that the applicant submit a form of government-issued, pictured identification.
-A list of acceptable identification is available at www.mass.gov/dols.
+A list of acceptable identification is available at the Department’s website.

 Where the applicant is requesting refresher training, verify that no more than one year has elapsed since the expiration date of the applicable initial or refresher training certificate most recently issued to the applicant.